SlapOS/slapos/stack/monitor/README.md

 Send parameters to monitor interface
 ------------------------------------

-Monitor has a paramters called "instance-configuration" from the section [monitor-instance-parameter] that can be updated to specify which parameters will be deplayed on monitor web interface.
+Monitor has a paramters called "instance-configuration" from the section [monitor-instance-parameter] that can be updated to specify which parameters will be deployed on monitor web interface.

 Parameters can be editable (except raw parameter) directly from  monitor interface.
 The change will be updated into the related file.
 Here are some examples: